Dong-Liang/hk-health-mcp-server/README.md

 ## Features

 1. Get current Accident and Emergency Department waiting times by hospital in Hong Kong
+2. Get current waiting times for new case bookings for specialist outpatient services by specialty and cluster in Hong Kong

 ## Examples

 * As a news reporter, you are interested in knowing the current waiting times at hospitals in Hong Kong.
 Please remind the audience not to abuse the service.
 Report in Chinese.
+* As a healthcare professional, you need to check the current waiting times for specialist outpatient services in different clusters to advise patients on the best options for timely care.

 ## Data Source